lassebenni/lassebenni.github.io/content/posts/sas-viya-to-snowflake-migration-tips/index.md

 ---

-## Need more gear on your journey on becoming an Analytics Engineer?
+**Need more gear on your journey to becoming an Analytics Engineer?**

 Looking to deepen your Analytics Engineering knowledge?
 Look no further!
 Our team of experts has written the definitive guide: [The Fundamentals of Analytics Engineering](https://www.amazon.com/Fundamentals-Analytics-Engineering-end-end/dp/1837636451).
 This comprehensive resource, authored by myself and six talented co-authors, covers everything you need to know to excel as an Analytics Engineer.